 In the ancient Greek Sabbatical is related to the Sabbath, to rest.

-We trace the origins of both sabbatical and Sabbath to the Greek word sabbatonSabbaton itself traces to the Hebrew word shabbāth, meaning “rest.”
+We trace the origins of both sabbatical and Sabbath to the Greek word sabbaton.
+Sabbaton itself traces to the Hebrew word shabbāth, meaning “rest.”

-sabbatical (from Hebrew: shabbat (שבת) (i.e., Sabbath), in Latin: sabbaticus, in Greek: sabbatikos (σαββατικός)) is a rest or break from work
+A sabbatical (from Hebrew: shabbat (שבת) (i.e., Sabbath), in Latin: sabbaticus, in Greek: sabbatikos (σαββατικός)) is a rest or break from work

 Within the communal unions, the usual day to observe the weekly personal sabbatical is Saturday.
 However, the weekly day of rest is not fixed by adherence to any tradition or constitution.
-As such, the day communitarians observe a weekly day of rest will vary from communitarian to communitarian and union to union depending on the demands associated with the various ‘Right Livelihood’ enterprises as well as the support needs of people, plants, projects and animals within the communal unions.
+As such, the day communitarians observe a weekly day of rest will vary from communitarian to communitarian and union to union depending on the demands associated with the various ‘Right Livelihood’ enterprises as well as the support needs of people, plants, projects and animals within the Communal Unions.

-Communitarians observe both a personal and a communal ‘day of rest from labours’ as a recognition and demonstration that as a united community which ‘holds all things in common’, we are enabled to claim ‘freedom’ from exploitive systems that demand excessive toil, stress and neglect of children, the elderly and infirmed, animals and the environment.
+Communitarians observe both a personal and a communal ‘day of rest from labors’ as a recognition and demonstration that as a united community which ‘holds all things in common’, we are enabled to claim ‘freedom’ from exploitive systems that demand excessive toil, stress and neglect of children, the elderly and infirmed, animals and the environment.

 Both the observance of the personal sabbatical and the communal day of rest are reminders that communitarians belong to evolved cultures of free people.
 Akin to the Jewish communities, as well as, other communitarian peoples throughout the ages, these two weekly ‘Rest Days’ remind us that by ‘holding all things in common’ we can escape slavery.
 By resting’ from labour two full days per week, communitarian unions keep the universal law of freedom alive and active, presenting it as a path for all peoples to adopt and thus escape enslavement.

-The observance of weekly sabbaticals from engagement in labour has a long history.
+The observance of weekly sabbaticals from engagement in labor has a long history.
 The roots of rest from work have their origins in words such as Shabbat, Shabbes, Shobos and Sabbath in cultures as old as Judaism and with variations associated with all Abrahamic law-based religions that include Christianity and Islam.

 According to Jewish religious law, the observance of Shabbat, which is a derivative of Sabbath, meaning (cessation of labour), begins on Friday evening a few minutes before sunset and concludes on Saturday evening, on dusk when three stars can be seen in the sky.
 The lighting of candles and the recital of a blessing ushers in the celebration of the weekly Shabbat – day of rest.